 This page compiles our content related to leukemia.
 For further information on diagnosis and treatment, follow the links below to our full BMJ Best Practice topics on the relevant conditions and symptoms.

 A malignant clonal disorder of the hematopoietic stem cell that results in marked myeloid hyperplasia of the bone marrow.
-Incidence peaks between the ages of 65 and 74 years, median age at diagnosis is 65 years.
-The only known risk is exposure to ionizing radiation.
-Possible symptoms include fever, chills, malaise, weight loss, abdominal discomfort, and night sweats, but approximately one third of patients are asymptomatic.
+Incidence peaks between the ages of 65 and 74 years, but people of all ages can be affected.
+Exposure to ionizing radiation is associated with increased risk for chronic myeloid leukemia.
+Possible symptoms include fever, chills, malaise, weight loss, abdominal discomfort, and night sweats, but about 50% of patients are asymptomatic.
 Nearly all patients have elevated white blood cell counts and around 75% of patients have splenomegaly.
 Diagnosis should be confirmed by the presence of the Philadelphia chromosome and/or the BCR-ABL1 transcripts in peripheral blood or bone marrow cells.

-A B-cell malignancy commonly characterized by symptoms of fatigue, a markedly enlarged spleen, and a distinctive histologic appearance on peripheral blood smear (B-cells with delicate cytoplasmic projections resembling hair) and bone marrow biopsy.
+A B-cell malignancy commonly characterized by symptoms of fatigue, a markedly enlarged spleen, and a distinctive histologic appearance (B-cells with delicate cytoplasmic projections resembling hair) on peripheral blood smear and bone marrow biopsy.
 Hairy cell leukemia (HCL) is relatively uncommon, with marked geographic variation in frequency.
-The median age at occurence is 50 years; HCL affects more men than women.
-It often presents with abdominal discomfort or fullness.
-This is attributed to splenomegaly, which is present in around 60% to 90% of patients.
+The median age at diagnosis is 58 years; HCL affects more men than women.HCL often presents with abdominal discomfort or fullness.
+This is attributed to splenomegaly, which is present in around 60% to 70% of patients.
 The disease is not curable.
 However, it is highly responsive to therapy and may be managed successfully for a decade or more.

 BMJ Publishing Group

 This overview has been compiled using the information in existing sub-topics.